What is the CoffeeScribe Model?

 The short version

-The CoffeeScribe Model is the curated AI model that powers generation on Coffeescribe.
-Free and Pro are locked to it; Creator unlocks a model picker — but the CoffeeScribe Model still shows up at the top of that picker, pre-selected and recommended.
+The CoffeeScribe Model is the curated AI model that powers generation on Coffeescribe by default.
+Every signed-in user gets the full model picker — the CoffeeScribe Model sits at the top, pre-selected and recommended, but you're free to pick anything else in the catalogue.

-Think of it as our pick of the best balance of quality and cost, refreshed as the AI landscape changes.
+Think of it as our pick of the best balance of quality and cost, refreshed as the AI landscape changes, and left as your starting point rather than a requirement.

 Will the underlying model change?